remake/remake-cli/site-src/installing-and-setting-up-remake.md

 ### Install Node.js

-Go to the main website, download the installer, and run it.
+Go to the main website for Node.js, download the installer, and run it.

 👉 <a href="https://nodejs.org/en/">Node.js Website</a>

 ### Install Remake

+After you're done installing Node, you'll be able to install Remake.

 Node comes with a command line program called `npm`, which allows you to install packages through your terminal.

-Open your terminal and run this command to install Remake:
+Open your terminal and run this command to install Remake globally:

 ```bash
 npm install remake -g
 ```

-Once, it's done installing, you'll have access to the `remake` command in your terminal.
+Once it's done installing, you'll have access to the `remake` command in your terminal.

 ### Create the starter project

-Remake comes with a demo project for you to play around with.
+Remake comes with a working Kanban app project that you can play around with.

-Install it by running:
+You can generate this starter project with the following command:

 ```bash
 remake create example-app
 ```

-Where `example-app` is the name of the directory you want your Remake app to live in.
+Here, `example-app` is the name of the directory you want your new Remake app to live in.

-Then, change into that directory after it's created:
+Change into that directory after the starter app is finished being created:

 ```bash
 cd example-app